 Be sure to check out our other free, self-guided New York tours as well as our Guide to New York on a Budget.
 If you are interested in a gospel experience in Harlem, then check our blog post on hearing gospel music in New York City.

-Here is where we start our self guided Harlem walking tour.
+Here is where we start our self-guided Harlem walking tour.
 Opened and financed by New York City leaders, Arturo Schomburg and Andrew Carnegie (Carnegie Hall) in 1905, this Center features a main exhibition hall; smaller lecture rooms; and a center designated as one of the City’s foremost public libraries.
 Once upon a time, there stood a huge mansion in a ‘townhouse style’ in the block where Schomburg Center, currently, stands.
 The mansion belonged to Madam C.J.
-Walker, first female self-made millionaire; inventor of the straightening comb; developer of pomades, cosmetics and hairdressings for African-American hair care. http://www.nypl.org/locations/schomburg
+Walker, first female self-made millionaire; inventor of the straightening comb; developer of pomades, cosmetics, and hairdressing for African-American hair care.
+Click here for more information.

-Founded in 1808, considered a ‘mega-church’; once lead by Reverend Adam Clayton Powell, Jr., one of America’s first civil rights activist; home of the original Boys Choir of Harlem.
+Founded in 1808, considered a ‘mega-church’; once lead by Reverend Adam Clayton Powell, Jr., one of America’s first civil rights activist.
 Abyssinian is a popular place for visitors to take in a gospel service.
-Also check our blog post on hearing gospel music in New York City.
+Also, check our blog post on hearing gospel music in New York City.

-This police precinct is one of New York City’s oldest, dating back to 1664.
+This location has been the home of one of New York City’s oldest police precincts dating back to the colonial days of 1664.
+The current building was built in 1937.
 Be sure to look at the plaque at the top of the building, where you will see a British politician and a Native American Indian.

 (Stop F) – Former location of Small’s Paradise, 2294 ½ Adam Clayton Powell, Jr. Blvd. at 135th Street